mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/workflow-activities/complete-task.md

 An example of complete user task properties is represented in the image below:

-{{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/activities/workflow-activities/complete-task/complete-task-properties.jpg" alt="Complete Task Properties" width="650px" >}}
+{{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/activities/workflow-activities/complete-task/complete-task-properties.jpg" alt="Complete Task Properties" max-width=100% class="image-border" >}}

 There are two sets of properties for this activity, those in the dialog box on the left, and those in the properties pane on the right.